alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 ### Test Methodology

-Compatibilaty Testing and Usability Testing
+Compatibility Testing and Usability Testing

 ### Extent of Testing